Overview

 Ultraviolet radiation (UVR) protection

-It is important to keep skin damage to a minimum.
-If you do not protect yourself from the sun's UVR, freckling can get worse.
-The chance of getting skin cancer is also much higher.
+It is important to keep skin and eye damage to a minimum.
+If you do not protect yourself from UVR, freckling can get worse.
+The chance of getting skin cancers is also much higher.

-Regular skin checks (usually every 3 to 6 months) can find and treat any signs of skin cancers early.
+Regular skin checks (usually every 3 to 6 months) can find any signs of skin cancers early so that they can be treated more quickly.
 If we do not find these cancers early, they can get larger.
 A larger cancer causes more scarring if we remove it with surgery.

 If cancer is not found early, this can be life-threatening because it might have spread to other organs.